-These day-to-day tasks show that scientists have an array of competing demands upon their time, and so they frame what a typical university-based scientist can do, whatever their underlying desires and motives may or may not be.
-In summary, a highly time-limited environment is indicated, as discussed in Sect.
-6.1.1.
-Thus, these results provide necessary context to understand what specific work our illustrative scientist will or will not be able to do, and why (see Sect.
-6).
+These day-to-day tasks frame what a scientist can do, whatever their underlying desires and motives may or may not be.
+Thus, these results provide necessary context to understand what specific work our illustrative scientist will or will not be able to do, and why (Sect.
+5.1.1).

-5.3 Criteria used to assess research scientists in universities
+4.3 Criteria used to assess research scientists in universities

-Table 2 is an indicative set of appraisal criteria for an early- to mid-career UK academic, derived from thematic analysis of promotion criteria to Senior Lecturer.
-On balance, and taken as an illustrative realisation of a more complex totality, these are a fair representation of criteria used to frame yearly appraisals in the experience of the 17 academic co-authors.
+15 Table 2 is an indicative set of criteria for an early- to mid-career UK academic, based on thematic analysis of promotion criteria to Senior Lecturer (Sect.
+2.1).
+On balance, and taken as an illustrative realisation of a more complex totality, these are a fair representation of assessment criteria in the experience of the 17 academic co-authors.

 Of the four main areas (i.e. Research - R, Teaching - T, Enterprise/Impact - E/I, Leadership/Administration - L/A), all but E/I are always present as a main heading within the criteria (Table 2).
 E/I is a main heading in only 3 of the 10 institutions (30%), although detailed examination of the documents reveals that criteria relating to E/I are pervasively present in all UK institutions.
-This is consistent with the knowledge and experience of the 17 academic co-authors.
+This is consistent with the knowledge and experience of the 17 academic co-authors, and contrasts with international universities where only 2 of 8 had 'Public Service' & 'Knowledge Transfer' prominently featured and in another 5 E/I was entirely absent.